 FACULTY EMERITUS POLICY

 Any Professor or Associate Professor, with ten or more years of full-time experience, may, at the point of retirement, apply for and be granted the honorary rank of Professor Emeritus.
 The Professor may choose to have his/her application supported by letters of recommendation from faculty and or from recommendations by the appropriate School's Rank, Tenure and Promotion (or Tenure) Committee.
-The Dean will review the application of the candidate and forward the appropriate comments and recommendations to the Provost who, in consultation with the President, will determine whether to grant the rank of Professor Emeritus.
+All application materials must be submitted to the Dean's office one month prior to the anticipated retirement date (July 1 for spring retirement; December 1 for fall retirement).
+The Dean will review the application of the candidate and forward the appropriate comments and recommendations to the Provost at least two weeks prior to the anticipated retirement date (July 15 for spring retirement, December 15 for fall retirement).
+The Provost, in consultation with the President, will determine whether to grant the rank of Professor Emeritus.

 The minimum criteria for consideration to receive the honorary rank of Professor Emeritus are as follows:

 1. Ten years or more of full-time, professorial service within the University;

 2. Holding the rank of Associate or Full Professor upon retirement;

 3. A record of excellent service in one's field of academic specialization and within one's school and department;

 4. A record of positive moral and ethical behavior, inside and outside the University; a record of support for the University's mission;